ASKCOS/ASKCOS/README.md

 $ bash deploy.sh
 ```

-If you have already deployed some of the services and know that you can skip the db seeding, migration, or you would like to skip the generation of a random ssl certificate, you can use `--skip-seed`, `--skip-migrations`, and/or `--skip-ssl`.
+There are three optional arguments you can pass along:
+* --skip-seed: This will skip seeding the mongo database.
+Unless you know that the mongo database is currently up and running, you should probably choose to seed the database
+* --skip-ssl: This will skip the generation of a random self-signed ssl certificate.
+If you are supplying your own, use this option so as to not override the certificates
+* --skip-migration: This will skip performing the db migration required by django.
+Only use this if you know the migration has already been performed and the db models have not changed.

 To stop a currently running application, run the following from the deploy folder, where you ran deploy.sh: